nimatbt/Docker-cheatsheet/README.md

 #### 8) Difference between ADD and COPY

 ```
 - COPY takes in a src and destination.
-It only lets you copy in a local file or directory from your host (the machine building the Docker image) into the Docker image itself.
+It only lets you copy in a local file or directory from your host into the Docker image itself.
 - ADD lets you do that too, but it also supports 2 other sources.
 First, you can use a URL instead of a local file / directory.
 Secondly, you can extract a tar file from the source directly into the destination
 ```

 #### 9) What is the purpose of VOLUME in Dockerfile